Leka (island)

-Leka is the main island in Leka municipality in Trøndelag county, Norway.
+Leka is the main island in Leka Municipality in Trøndelag county, Norway.
 The 57 km2 island makes up about half of the area of the municipality of Leka.
 The island is surrounded by dozens of smaller islands.
 The smaller island of Madsøya lies south of Leka, and it is connected to Leka by a short bridge.
 The larger island of Austra lies about 4 km east of Leka.
 There is a ferry connection between Leka and Austra, and Austra is connected to the mainland by a bridge.

-The village of Leknes is the administrative centre of Leka municipality and it is located on the northeast part of the island.
-The Leka Church is located on the island as well.
+The village of Leknes is the administrative centre of Leka Municipality and it is located on the northeast part of the island.
+Leka Church is located on the island as well.
 The mountain Lekamøya lies on the southern part of the island.

 History

-The island has been inhabited for at least 10,000 years, as evidenced by cave drawings in the Solsem section of the island.
+The island has been inhabited for at least 10,000 years, as evidenced by cave drawings in the Solsem cave at the southwest tip of the island.
 Dated to the Viking Age, the burial mound Herlaugshaugen is one of the largest (in Norway) from that era.